-Yes, it is true, and a closer inspection reveals more.
-Other studies have also found elevated mortality with low BMI1,2, and lowest mortality around the median BMI levels.
+Yes, it is true.
+Indeed, a closer inspection reveals more.
+Other studies also show that an elevated mortality rate is associated with a low BMI1,2. and lowest mortality around the median BMI levels.

-The article showed a graphic like the one below, but I have relabelled fat mass indicator as "fat" and fat-free mass indicator as "muscle" ( to make the graph easier to understand).
+The article above shows a graphic like the one below, but I have relabelled fat mass indicator as “fat” and fat-free mass indicator as “muscle” ( to make the graph easier to understand).

 The graph shows that health hazard ( risk of death ) increases as fat increases.